toolfactory/jvm-driver/README.md

 ## Compilation requirements

-**A JDK version 9 or higher is required to compile the project** and the property 'project_jdk_version' must be set to 8.
+**A JDK version 9 or higher is required to compile the project** and the property 'project_jdk_version' inside pom.xml must be set to 8.

 ## Using